Making changes to the public rights of way network

 Preparing a new route

-If a new route is being created, or an existing route diverted, the route on the ground does not need to be prepared until 6 weeks after the legal work to effect the change has been completed.
+If a new route is being created, or an existing route diverted, works on the route on the ground should not normally start until the High Court objection period ends, which is 6 weeks after the order has been confirmed.

-Before then, we will prepare a Certificate of Works stating what will be required to bring the new route to the required standard.
+Before the order is made, we will prepare a Certificate of Works stating what will be required to bring the new route to the required standard.
 This will include details such as bridges and surfacing works, and address any request you make for structures along the route.
-You will be asked how long you want to do the works and will be informed of the appropriate date to start.
+You will be asked how long you need to do the works and will be informed of the appropriate date to start.
 If you do not complete the work within the agreed time you will be required to meet the costs of a contractor doing so.

 You should be aware that a route being diverted does not cease to be a public right of way until we have certified that the new route has been created to an acceptable standard.